 And best of all, your visitor doesn’t have to leave the sales page to find out all the information they need.

-There is a big range of live chat applications to choose from online, some of the more popular ones include LiveZilla, Zopim Livechat (who we used at LCN.com) and LivePerson.
+There is a big range of live chat applications to choose from online, some of the more popular ones include LiveZilla, Zopim Livechat (which we used at LCN.com), and LivePerson.
 Once you have settled on a specific live chat tool, you can get to work on closing that abandoned basket loop.

 Whilst aiding a single conversion is great, it’s not where the core value is.